KambizAsadzadeh/KambizAsadzadeh/README.md

 7️⃣ Looking for funds to complete my Tegra Project.
 Support us at GitHub Sponsors or Genyleap.

-8️⃣ How to reach me : @KambizAsadzadeh id on social media or email: kambiz.ceo@gmail.com
+8️⃣ How to reach me : @thecompez id on social media or email: kambiz.ceo@gmail.com

 9️⃣ Fun fact : Have been developing software for most part of my life.